evokateur/title-tk/README.md

 Order from Chaos style task queue

 ## Objective
 A task queue for the neurodivergent that eliminates the trauma of deciding what to do next.
-Tasks can be stand-alone (under two-minute, do-right-away) or, most likeley, they are part of a Project (anything that requires more than one step).
+Tasks can be stand-alone (under two-minute, do-right-away) or, most likely, they are part of a Project (anything that requires more than one step).

 ## Task Properties
 - 0..1 Project